neilsteven1997/cybersecurity/writeups/xss-merry-xssmas-tryhackme-advent-of-cyber-day-11-2025-12-13.md

 * Cookies should be secured with `HttpOnly`, `Secure`, and `SameSite` attributes to limit post-exploitation impact.

 ---
-Which type of XSS attack requires payloads to be persisted on the backend?
-- stored

-What's the reflected XSS flag?
-- `THM{Evil_Bunny}`

-What's the stored XSS flag?
-- `THM{Evil_Stored_Egg}`

 >[!Note]
 >## You did it!
 Wareville is one step safer.